-Transaction information includes any information you give to your real estate or mortgage professional through the course of your client relationship.
+Transaction information includes any information you give to your real estate or mortgage licensee through the course of your client relationship.
 It includes service agreements and communications, such as text messages, email, verbal conversations, etc.

 If you’re in a transaction brokerage agreement, the brokerage must disclose any known material facts relevant to your ability to buy (if you’re a buyer) or lease (if you’re a tenant) to the seller or lessor, as the case may be.
 For more information on transaction brokerage, click here.

 Even after your transaction is done, your licensee is still required to keep your information confidential.
 The requirement to keep your information confidential does not have an expiry date.